 The airport is open 24 hours.

-As of November 2018, Atlanta airport is served by the following airlines: Air Canada • Air France • Alaska Airlines • American Airlines • Boutique Airlines • British Airways • Delta • Frontier Airlines • JetBlue Airways • KLM • Korean Air • Lufthansa • Qatar Airways • Southwest Airlines • Spirit Airlines • Turkish Airlines • United Airline • Virgin Atlantic.
+Atlanta Airport is served by the following airlines: Air Canada • Air France • Alaska Airlines • American Airlines • Boutique Airlines • British Airways • Copa Airlines • Delta Air Lines • Frontier Airlines • JetBlue Airways • KLM • Korean Air • Lufthansa • Qatar Airways • Southwest Airlines • Spirit Airlines • Turkish Airlines • United Airline • Virgin Atlantic • WestJet.

-Greyhound Flightlink offers an easy transfer between flight and regional bus service.
-Located on the lower level of the north end of the International Terminal, Greyhound Flightlink bus station is served by Greyhound buses traveling as far north as Richmond (Virginia) and as far south as Miami.
+Greyhound Flightlink offers easy transfers between flights and regional bus services.
+Located on the lower level of the north end of the International Terminal, Greyhound Flightlink bus station is served by Greyhound buses travelling as far north as Richmond (Virginia) and as far south as Miami.

 Onsite car rental pickups and returns are handled at the Rental Car Center, a separate facility located on airport property.
-The Rental Car Center is just minutes away from the terminals via ATL SkyTrain, and also accessible via service road for those traveling to the location by vehicle.
-The following agencies serve the Rental Car Center: Advantage, Airport Rent A Car • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Sixt • Thrifty.
+The Rental Car Center is just minutes away from the terminals via ATL SkyTrain and also accessible via service road for those travelling to the location by vehicle.
+The following agencies serve the Rental Car Center: Advantage • Airport Rent A Car • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Sixt • Thrifty.
 Visit our travel partner at Tripadvisor to search for car rental deals.

-Many area hotels provide free airport shuttle service as a courtesy to their guests.
 These shuttles stop outside on the Purple Aisle at the Ground Transportation area west curb, located between the Domestic Terminal’s north and south sides.
-Passengers coming from the International Terminal can access the Ground Transportation area via free airport complex shuttle bus.
-Many hotels can be contacted by using the courtesy phones located in the baggage claim area and at the Ground Transportation area.
+Passengers coming from the International Terminal can access the Ground Transportation area via a free airport complex shuttle bus.
+Many hotels can be contacted using courtesy phones located in the baggage claim area and at the Ground Transportation area.

-Taxis are located in the Ground Transportation Centre, between door W1 and W2.
+Taxis in the Domestic Terminal are located in the Ground Transportation Centre, between door W1 and W2.
 Those in the International Terminal can be found on the arrivals level, outside door A1.
 Yellow Bus aisle.
 Taxis are metered, but offer a special flat rate for rides between the airport and the central business district.
-At the time of this November 2018 update, the flat rate fare for a ride between the airport and Downtown is $30.
+At the time of this update, the flat rate fare for a ride between the airport and Downtown is $36.
 In addition, there is a flag drop fee of $1.50 and a $2 charge per additional rider.